OpenFeign/feign/README.md

 * Async execution support via `CompletableFuture`
   * Allow for `Future` chaining and executor management for the request/response lifecycle.  **Implementation will require non-backward-compatible breaking changes**.
 However this feature is required before Reactive execution can be considered.
 * Reactive execution support via [Reactive Streams](https://www.reactive-streams.org/)
-  * For JDK 9+, consider a native implementation that uses `java.util.concurrent.Flow`.
+  * For JDK 9+, consider a native implementation that uses `Java.util.concurrent.Flow`.
   * Support for [Project Reactor](https://projectreactor.io/) and [RxJava 2+](https://github.com/ReactiveX/RxJava) implementations on JDK 8.

 Long Term - The future ☁️